lijunray/SmallTools/README.md

 # SmallTools
-Some small tools targeting at automation
+Some small tools targeting at automation.